simulation-tree/unmanaged/README.md

 ### Safety

-There are no safe guards when working with `MemoryAddress` values.
-As they can represent any pointer, and can originate from anywhere.
-Including the stack.
+When working with `MemoryAddress` values, there are checks available to ensure that the memory is not accessed after it has been disposed, or accessed out of bounds.
+This only occurs in debug mode, or with the `#TRACK` directive defined, and only on heap allocated memory through the `MemoryAddress` methods.

-It is the programmers responsibility for how memory should be managed.
-Including when created allocations should be disposed, and how to interact with them.
+Ultimately, it is the programmer's responsibility for how memory should be managed.
+Including when allocations should be disposed, and how they should be accessed.

 ### Included `default` analyzer